A family history of cystic fibrosis encouraged Jade to look into IVF and PGT-M for CF

 Waiting to give birth was stressful, but their daughter, Ezra, was born healthy.
 After Ezra was born, the couple knew that they wanted to have more children.
 According to Jade, “Lukas is one of 14 and I have one sister, so we always knew we wanted a big family.”

-When Jade mentioned wanting to have more children, her doctor recommended in vitro fertilization, IVF, and preimplantation genetic diagnosis, PGD, with John Storment, M.D.
+When Jade mentioned wanting to have more children, her doctor recommended in vitro fertilization, IVF, and preimplantation genetic testing for monogenetic disease, or PGT-M, with John Storment, M.D.
 Jade then scheduled an appointment with our Lafayette fertility center.

-Jade started the process of IVF and PGD for CF shortly after having her first baby
+Jade started the process of IVF and PGT-M for CF shortly after having her first baby

 “The genetics lab was great; the geneticist called me and explained everything,” said Jade.
 One embryo came back inconclusive and was set aside for further testing, one tested positive for cystic fibrosis, and one had chromosomal abnormalities.
 This left five embryos that were healthy and genetically normal.

-Jade is preparing to undergo her first embryo transfer, and the couple will be freezing their additional embryos for future use to add to their family.
+Jade underwent her first embryo transfer soon after and conceived and delivered a healthy baby girl.
+About a year and a half later the couple did another transfer and again delivered a healthy baby girl.
+Their additional embryos they will use in the future to add to their family.
 “We are so happy and excited,” said Jade.
-“Nothing is for certain, but the doctors are optimistic.”
+“Nothing is for certain, but the doctors were optimistic.”

-Jade recommends IVF with PGD for patients who carry a genetic disorder
+Jade recommends IVF with PGT-M for patients who carry a genetic disorder

 Jade is excited about the future of her growing family.
-“I wouldn’t want to go through another pregnancy like my last one, but this pregnancy won’t be as stressful.”
-It’s all thanks to IVF and PGD at Fertility Answers.
+“I wouldn’t want to go through another pregnancy like my first one.”
+It’s all thanks to IVF and PGT-M at Fertility Answers.